Strategies for covering the monthly nut

 The first exercise is a "what if" game.
 For instance, what if I lost my job and had to live on unemployment compensation?
 After covering monthly expenses, would I still have enough left over to feed myself?
 Or, what if my company went on a 30-hour work week?
 Create your own variations.

 The next exercise asks the question "Is that still true?"
 Circumstances change.
 Sometimes the product or service that we needed yesterday is not necessary now.
-For instance, there's a trend to dropping a home landline as more people get cell phones.
+For instance, there was a trend to drop the home landline as more people got cell phones.
 In this game, you look at each item in your monthly nut and ask yourself do you still need it.

 A third question for this game is "Have my needs changed?"
-We still have a landline at home but found that we don't need a long distance carrier.
-Dropping them saves a few dollars each month.
+We still pay for basic cable but determined we weren't viewing most of the channels within the more expensive tier we originally subscribed to.
+Dropping that tier saves a few dollars each month.
 Or carrying collision insurance on an old car might be a mistake.
 Look at each monthly nut item and see if you would buy a different package today.
 If so, talk to the supplier about changing it.

 The final question is "Has the competition changed?"
 I may still need the product or service, but competition could mean that I'd save money by moving my business to another company.
 Insurance and some utilities are prime examples.